Why You Don’t Know What You Want in Your Relationship Anymore

 Life does not feel wrong.
 There are calm periods and functional routines.
 But something is missing.

-It shows up less in what happens, and more in what doesn’t.
+It shows up less in what happens and more in what does not.

-The choices you did not explore.
-The reactions you did not follow.
-The parts of yourself that were set aside and not returned to.
+The choice you did not explore.
+The reaction you did not follow.
+The preference you set aside before it had fully formed.

 Nothing marks this clearly while it is happening.
-You only notice it when you try to find your own view, and it isn’t available to you.
+You only notice it when you try to find your own view, and it is not available in the way it used to be.

 Why This Pattern Is Easy to Miss

-Each adjustment appears reasonable in isolation.
+Each adjustment appears reasonable on its own.
 You let something pass.
 You defer a small decision.
-Individually, none of this stands out.
+None of this stands out in isolation.

 These are the moves of a considerate partner.
 That is part of why the pattern holds.
 The behaviours that keep things smooth are the same behaviours that keep your own view out of the exchange.

-Because this develops gradually, it stays out of view while it forms.
-By the time it becomes noticeable, it no longer feels like a change.
+Because the pattern develops gradually, you may not notice it forming.
+By the time you realise how little access you have to your own view, it no longer feels like a response to the relationship.
 It feels like who you are.

 You are someone without strong preferences.
 Easygoing.
 Undemanding.

 It does not occur to you that this has taken shape in response to the relationship you are in.
-Without a reference point, the absence is hard to detect.
+Without a clear reference point inside yourself, the change is hard to detect.

 You don’t experience this as losing something.
 You experience it as being this way.
 Once you see it as something that formed, you can stop treating it as your personality.